-JOUR \$102 Introduction to News Editing and Layout
+JOUR S102 Introduction to News Editing and Layout 3 credits (2+3)

 A class for beginning writers who wish to improve their newspaper writing skills, but with a marked emphasis on learning strong editing skills.
 The class will focus on grammar, newspaper style and improvement in writing.
 It will review writing stories and feature headlines, picture captions and learning newspaper layout and photo editing.
 The course will also include discussions on newspaper libel law and other legal issues.
 Prerequisite: JOUR S101 or permission.